 The city is filled with covered walkways known as porticos.
 Porticos allow you to walk around the city without getting drenched when it’s raining.
 Every portico had a unique style and flair.
 I wish London had porticos and pretty architecture.

-Bologna has a 60 km network of canals, most of which are covered by streets, walkways and buildings and can only be seen from secret and hidden spots throughout the city.
+Bologna has a 60 km network of canals, most of which is covered by streets, walkways, and buildings and can only be seen from secret and hidden spots throughout the city.
 The canals were covered many decades ago because of their smell and because stagnant canal water brought mosquitoes and disease.

 The translation for the handwritten text below the window is “You have to change your life”.